Abhishekraina7/My_Journey/README.md

 # My_Journey
-Starting 23/10/2023, I will be sharing everything in this repo about of journey of becoming a Software Engineer (SDE).
+Starting 23/10/2023, I will be sharing everything in this repo about the journey of becoming a Software Engineer (SDE).

 ## Jump_To_Specifics